itenfay/Awesome/README.md

 - [BouncyLayout](https://github.com/roberthein/BouncyLayout) - Make.
 It.
 Bounce.

 - [TangramKit](https://github.com/youngsoft/TangramKit) - About TangramKit is a powerful iOS UI framework implemented by Swift.
 It integrates the functions with Android layout,iOS AutoLayout,SizeClass, HTML CSS float and flexbox and bootstrap.
-So you can use LinearLayout,RelativeLayout,FrameLayout,TableLayout,FlowLayout,FloatLayout,LayoutSizeClass to build your App 自动布局 UIView UITableView UICollectionView
+So you can use LinearLayout,RelativeLayout,FrameLayout,TableLayout,FlowLayout,FloatLayout,LayoutSizeClass to build your App 自动布局 UIView UITableView UICollectionView.

+- [GravitySlider](https://github.com/ApplikeySolutions/GravitySlider) - 🔄 GravitySlider is a beautiful alternative to the standard UICollectionView flow layout.

 ### 图像模糊化